pound03/telecentric-corexy-analyzer/README.md

 - Switch to OpenAI API for cleaner integration
 - Add part number recognition (OCR)
 - PDF report export with DXF overlay

----

-## 👤 Author

-**Weerapat Supapornopas**
-Control Engineering, Chulalongkorn University
-📧 Contact: [Your Email]

----

-## 📝 License

-This project is intended for **research and prototyping** only.
-Please contact the author for permission if used commercially.